← Medical Devices & Procedures

 What it is

-Brachytherapy is a type of cancer treatment where small radioactive sources are placed inside or near a tumour to deliver high doses of radiation directly to the cancer cells, sparing surrounding healthy tissue.
-It is used to treat various types of cancers, including prostate, cervical, uterine, and vaginal cancers.
+Brachytherapy is a type of cancer treatment where small radioactive sources are placed inside or near a tumour to deliver high doses of radiation directly to the cancer cells, reducing damage to surrounding healthy tissue.
+It is used to treat various types of cancers, including prostate, cervical, and uterine cancers.

 What research shows